-Specifically, the RIC will provide various opportunities to encourage wide participation and intends to keep stakeholders informed of progress through:
+The RIC will provide various opportunities to encourage wide participation by a broad cross-section of stakeholders in its decision making process and intends to keep stakeholders informed of its progress with the Price Reviews through:

-- Quarterly Newsletters

-- Website and Social Media Updates the RIC will establish a dedicated area on its website and will send e-mails about upcoming events and activities to stakeholders on the RIC's database.
-The RIC will also utilize social media alerts in this regard.

-- Print and Electronic Media.
+- Quarterly Newsletters - Website and Social Media Updates the RIC will establish a dedicated area on its website and will send e-mails about upcoming events and activities to stakeholders on the RIC's database.
+The RIC will also utilize social media alerts to increase its reach to the public. - Print and Electronic Media. - Distribution of Written Documents the RIC will ensure that written documents are easy to read, relevant to audiences and easily available.